-RBI has identified External Credit rating agencies in India which can be entrusted with external credit assignment.
+With a view to match the global capital measures and capital standards prescribed by the Basel Committee on Banking Supervision (BCBS) framework, Reserve Bank of India introduced a risk asset ratio system for banks (including foreign banks) in India as a capital adequacy measure.
+The Basel code on capital adequacy stipulates how much capital a bank should have in place, in relation to the elements of credit risk in various types of assets in the balance sheet as well as off-balance sheet business of the banks.
+RBI has identified seven domestic and three international rating agencies in India which are accredited for the purpose of risk weighting the banks’ claims for capital adequacy purpose.
+The long term and short term ratings issued by these credit rating agencies have been mapped to the appropriate risk weights applicable as per the Standardized approach under Basel Frame work.
 Based on ratings assigned by recognized Credit rating agencies banks who are in possession of such rating may assert risk weight of their assets.
 This is in line with the provisions of the revised structure of risk weight envisaged by RBI.For the purpose of declaration of capital adequacy, banks may use the ratings assigned by any one of the following domestic credit agencies.

 a) Credit Analysis and Research Limited(CARE);

 b) CRISIL Limited;

 f) SMERA ;

 g) INFOMERICS Valuation and Rating Pvt Ltd. (INFOMERICS)*